ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 Networking refers to the way that computers and other devices are connected and able to communicate with each other.
 This is an important aspect of computer science and software development, as it allows computers to share resources, exchange data, and access information from remote locations.

-There are many different types of networks, including:
+There are many types of networks, including:

 - **Local Area Networks (LANs)**: LANs are networks that are confined to a small geographic area, such as a home, office, or school.
 They are typically used to connect computers and devices within a single location, and they can be wired or wireless.